DepartmentOfGovernmentEfficiency/fed-graph/README.md

 * OMB
 * NTSB
 * DOT
-* Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF)
+* ATF - Bureau of Alcohol, Tobacco, Firearms, and Explosives ((Defined As A Child Agency of the DOJ)
 * DEA (Defined As A Child Agency of the DOJ)
 * FBI (Defined As A Child Agency of the DOJ)
 * DoD